Chevrolet Caprice: 1980–1985

 1981 models saw only minor revisions.
 Styling was unchanged other than the grille which remained egg crate style but now had larger sections.
 Refinements included redesigned front disc brakes for less drag and a translucent plastic master cylinder reservoir.
 The cruise control became equipped with a resume feature, while wire-wheel covers had locking bolts to secure them in place.
 This was the last year for the Delco GM 40-channel CB radio built into the AM/FM radio option.

-The engine line-up remained unchanged, although the 3.8 L 229 cu in V6 was now rated at 110 hp and the 5.0 L 305 cu in V8 was rated at 150 hp.
+The engine line-up remained unchanged, although the 229 cuin V6 was now rated at 110 hp and the 305 cuin V8 was rated at 150 hp.
 All engines were updated with the Computer Command Control (CCC) system which included an electronically metered carburetor.
 This change occurred in 1980 for California emission cars and did not occur to Canadian emission cars until 1987.
 The Oldsmobile-built 350 cu in Diesel V8 was added to the option list for the coupe and sedan models during the model year.

 1982 models saw only minor styling revisions.
 The model line-up was reduced by one, with the Caprice Landau coupe dropped.
 Remaining were the sedan, sport coupe, six-passenger wagon, and the eight-passenger wagon.
 A new four-speed automatic overdrive transmission with a lock-up torque converter joined the powertrain line-up.
 This transmission helped boost highway fuel economy, while improving city performance with a 3.08:1 rear axle ratio.
 The overdrive transmission was only available with the 305 cu in V8, and was a mandatory option for this engine.

-The engine line-up and power ratings remained unchanged.
-The 350 cubic-inch Diesel V8 engine was now available on all models.